-We drove north on Illinois’ scenic state road 84 along the eastern edge of the upper Mississippi River where we arrived at our home base for four days, Mississippi Palisades State Park.
-It was our introduction to the driftless area.
+A few weeks before, we drove north on Illinois’ scenic state road 84 along the eastern edge of the upper Mississippi River, our introduction to the driftless area.
 When I think of the Mississippi River, I have visions of low country deltas.
 The area here is nothing like that with its rock cliffs standing 1000 feet above the river.
-When I did learn about the driftless area, it became clear that the upper Mississippi River is a completely different one from its southern counterpart.

-The driftless area is a geologically unique territory represented by Wisconsin, Iowa, Illinois, and Minnesota and if not for Vivian’s fly fishing research, we would never have known it exists.
-How the driftless came to be has to do with the absence of glaciers.
-Glaciers are known to flatten things and when they retreat, they leave behind drift (clay, gravel, silt).
+The driftless area is a geologically unique territory represented by Wisconsin, Iowa, Illinois, and Minnesota and if not for Vivian’s flyfishing research, we would never have known it exists.
+The driftless came into existence because the glaciers spared the land.
+Glaciers flatten things and when they retreat, they leave behind drift (clay, gravel, silt).
 Because this area escaped the leveling effects of glaciers during the last ice age, its landscape is characterized by ridges, deep river valleys, spring-fed waterfalls, caves and cold-water trout streams.
 Without drift.
-This unassumingly beautiful area is like a combination of Florida and New England.
-It is similar to Florida because of its karst geology comprised of soluble rock (i.e., limestone) and for its underground drainage system of sinkholes and caves.
-But the large cliffs, ravines and forested areas are more akin to New England.
-There are very few lakes in these parts, but the upper Mississippi River passes right through it.
-And it is fly fishing’s best kept secret.

-We left the eastern banks of the Mississippi to go north, but a couple weeks later came back down to the driftless, this time to a small town in northeast Iowa.
-If Galena is the flamboyant city-wannabe country girl, Elkader is Galena’s hardworking but quirky never-leave-the-farm sister.
+We left the eastern banks of the Mississippi to go north, but a couple weeks later came back to the driftless, this time to Elkader, a small town in northeast Iowa.

-Elkader is unassuming in all its qualities (except for the gigantic grain mill that hovers over the downtown area) and full of delightful surprises.
-I so enjoyed walking the empty streets of the tiny town one early Saturday morning as the sun rose above the hills overlooking main street.
-While walking down the main street sidewalks, the smell of baking bread from Pedretti’s bakery, the one-room city hall building, the movie theatre, the lack of traffic and other reminders of smalltown life made me want to live there.
+Except for its gigantic grain mill that hovers over the downtown area, Elkader is unassuming in all its qualities, and full of delightful surprises.
+I enjoyed walking the empty streets of the tiny town one early Saturday morning as the sun rose above the hills overlooking main street.
+The smell of baking bread from Pedretti’s bakery, the one-room city hall building, the movie theatre, the lack of traffic and other reminders of smalltown life made me want to live there.
 Our home on wheels was parked less than one mile away, so in reality we were living there.

-During our 10 days at the Deer Run RV Resort on the outskirts of town, we experienced Elkader’s wonderfulness; pumping then paying at the gas station, buying fresh eggs, vegetables and homemade pastries from local women, tasting various brews at Deb’s Brewtopia where Deb grows her own hops in the backyard, crossing the historic Keystone bridge many times, perusing the 3-story Turkey River Mall antique store, and enjoying a pleasant dinner at Elkader’s only gay-owned Algerian restaurant, Schera’s.
+We experienced Elkader’s wonderfulness; pumping then paying at the gas station, fresh farm eggs, vegetables and homemade pastries from local women, tasting various brews at Deb’s Brewtopia where Deb grows her own hops in the backyard, crossing the historic Keystone bridge many times, perusing the 3-story Turkey River Mall antique store, and enjoying a pleasant dinner at Elkader’s only gay-owned Algerian restaurant, Schera’s.
 All this while a river runs through it.

-Almost every day, we got out before first light and drove to a remote trout stream where Vivian could fish.
+Almost every day, we got out before first light and drove to a remote trout stream where Vivian could fish or we could hike.
 Water levels were extremely low, which seemed strange given the severe flooding four months earlier.
 The waterfall at Pikes Peak was nothing more than a trickle.
 But I photographed water whenever I could.
-The enchanting farmland kept calling me and I really wanted to capture it under the right conditions.
+But it was the enchanting farmland that kept calling me and I really wanted to capture it under the right conditions.

 RV Traveling Issues and Tips